bsoist/labs/tic_tac_toe/README.md

 Don't worry about turn order for now - or using filled spaces.
 Assume the user will play the right letter in an empty box.

 No libraries like jQuery, backbone, whatever.
 None of that.

-## How to Test Your App

-Type http-server in the terminal and click on the link.
-You will open a new browser window with your web page.
-Test your app.

 When you have this working, show your teacher.